geoserver/geoserver/doc/en/user/source/installation/index.rst

 .. note:: To run GeoServer as part of an existing servlet container such as Tomcat, please see the :ref:`installation_war` section.

-.. warning:: GeoServer requires a Java 8 or Java 11 environment (JRE) to be installed on your system, available from `OpenJDK <http://openjdk.java.net>`__, `AdoptOpenJDK <https://adoptopenjdk.net>`__ for Windows and macOS installers, or provided by your OS distribution.
+.. warning:: GeoServer requires a Java 11 or Java 17 environment (JRE) to be installed on your system, available from `OpenJDK <http://openjdk.java.net>`__, `Adoptium <https://adoptium.net>`__ for Windows and macOS installers, or provided by your OS distribution.

    This must be done prior to installation.

 .. toctree::